 My favorite class at Wrightwood was 5th-grade science.
 I can remember the first day of class-just like it was yesterday.
 My teacher taught me all about the microscope and how to use it-that’s when I fell in love with science!
 I remember asking my teacher so many questions about the microscope and the amazing things you can do with it.
-This ultimately led me to enter into the science and medical field as a college and now medical school student at Loyola University's Stritch School of Medicine.
+This ultimately led me to enter into the science and medical field as a college student and now as a medical school student at Loyola University's Stritch School of Medicine.

 At CICS-Wrightwood, the campus culture was clearly making sure every student felt valued and appreciated.
 This is what stood out for me and my family-the sense of community and feeling valued!